aws/aws-sdk-php/docs/configuration.rst

 Alternatively, you can provide an associative array with the following keys:

+logfn (callable)
-- logfn: (callable) Function that is invoked with log messages.
+    Function that is invoked with log messages.
 By default, PHP's ``echo`` function will be utilized.

+stream_size (int)
-- stream_size: (int) When the size of a stream is greater than this number, the stream data will not be logged.
+    When the size of a stream is greater than this number, the stream data will not be logged.
 Set to ``0`` to not log any stream data.

+scrub_auth (bool)
-- scrub_auth: (bool) Set to ``false`` to disable the scrubbing of auth data from the logged messages (meaning your AWS Access Key ID and signature will be passed through to the ``logfn``).
+    Set to ``false`` to disable the scrubbing of auth data from the logged messages (meaning your AWS Access Key ID and signature will be passed through to the ``logfn``).

+http (bool)
-- http: (bool) Set to ``false`` to disable the "debug" feature of lower level HTTP adapters (e.g., verbose curl output).
+    Set to ``false`` to disable the "debug" feature of lower level HTTP handlers (e.g., verbose curl output).

 .. code-block:: php